acyu123/DeepResearchAgent/DESIGN.md

 #### Summarizer prompt

-For the summarizer prompt, I initially included the research topic and instructed the LLM to highlight information related to the research topic.
+For the summarizer prompt, I initially included the research topic and instructed the LLM to highlight information related to the research topic to tailor the summary to only take note of information useful for the final report.
 However, this caused the LLM to hallucinate summaries that don't actually use the information from the search result.
 I discovered this problem when I checked the summaries for situations where it failed to get search results that fit the research topic.
-Instead of generating summaries of the search result, it generated notes related to the research topic that contained information not found in the search result.
+Instead of generating notes from the search result, it generated notes related to the research topic that contained information not found in the search result.

 For example, with the research topic: